Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Employment: Growth, Informalisation & other Issues

 Introduction

 People engage in various types of work, including farming, factory jobs, and home-based work like handicrafts and IT programming.
 Work provides income, self-worth, and societal contribution.
 Mahatma Gandhi emphasized education and training in various crafts.
-Studying working people offers insights into employment quality and helps address social issues like exploitation and child labor.
+Studying working people offers insights into employment quality and helps address social issues like exploitation and child labour.

 Worker & Employment